serek4/H4AsyncMQTT/docs/api.md

 # Advanced Topics

-PangolinMQTT comes with some built-in diagnostics.
+H4AsyncMQTT comes with some built-in diagnostics.
 These can be controlled by setting the debug level in `config.h`

 ```cpp
 /*